paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-We take the buffer and number of bytes read as arguments to the function...
+We take the buffer and number of bytes read as arguments...

 ---